Contact

 After those meals are cooked, what should you do with all that oil?
 What is the best way for you to dispose of it?

 Disposing of gallons of fryer oil can seem overwhelming.
 Landfills are not allowed to accept liquid wastes, so what do you do with it all?
 Pouring it down the kitchen sink or the storm drain is simply asking for a clogged pipe.
-Instead, Newport News recommends, choose one of the following options – for best results, use a container with a tight-fitting lid:
+Instead, choose one of the following options – for best results, use a container with a tight-fitting lid:

 • Store the oil in the original container for reuse.
 Strain out any particles and freeze.
 Oil can be kept for up to six months and reused for up to six hours of fry time.